open/close all folders

 - Involuntary Shapeshifting: It's implied that his transformation into Devil is this.
 After unifying with Devil in 4, Kazuya can do this at will.
 And in both Tag games, the player can as well.

-- It's All About Me: Considerably in Tag 2, it takes longer for him to get into Rage mode as his partner is getting beaten to pulp.
+- It's All About Me: Considerably in Tag 2, it takes longer for him to get into Rage mode as his partner is getting beaten to a pulp.
 Even if his partner is Jun.
 Though, he would make an exception for Jinpachi.
 He also cares about his mother Kazumi Mishima.

-- Jerkass: Exaggerated, as he's incredibly callous, looks down on anyone and will backstab or eliminate anyone in his way in his path of power with a smirk on the face, there's a good reason he's one of the villains of the series.
+- Jerkass: Exaggerated, as he's incredibly callous, looks down on anyone, and will backstab or eliminate anyone in his way in his path of power with a smirk on the face; there's a good reason he's one of the villains of the series.
 Just about the only person he respected is just Jinpachi... and he killed him too in cold blood, in his non-canon ending in 5 anyway.

 - Kick Them While They Are Down: From T4 onward, Kazuya has a move like this.

 - Late-Arrival Spoiler: Kazuya is not The Hero, as the first game leads you to believe, and he doesn't stay dead after the events of the second game either.

 - Missing Mom: His mother is never mentioned in the games proper.
 In The Motion Picture, his mother (Kazume/Kazumi Mishima) dies during childbirth.

 - Psycho Electro: His battle aura.